monaen/FDHS-2022Spring/docs/README.md

 ### Course 3: Python Foundation 1

-* **Instructor:** Dr. Nan Meng (Naen)
+* **Instructor**: Dr. Nan Meng (Naen)
+* **Date**: March 10, 2021
+* **Time**: HKT PM 5 :15 — 6 :00

-* **Introduction:** In this course, we will introduce a popular programming language --- [Python](https://www.python.org/), which is widely used in various fields such as medical image processing, optimization, data analysis and visualization, etc. This course consists of two parts.
+* **Introduction**: In this course, we will introduce a popular programming language --- [Python](https://www.python.org/), which is widely used in various fields such as medical image processing, optimization, data analysis and visualization, etc. This course consists of two parts.
 In the first part, we start by introducing the **merits and benefits** of this language for medical data processing and analysis.
 After that, we will recommend some popular integrated development environments (IDEs) for python, such as Anaconda (distribution), Pycharm, etc.

     Start from the second part, we will get our hands dirty.
 We will demonstrate how to install the Python environment and set out to work on some simple projects to figure out how the python works and master some basic rules of coding.

-[comment]: # (Grace thinks this section may need to be 2 course)

-* **Contents:**
+* **Contents**:
     - Introduction of Python.
     - Introduction of commonly used packages in Python: Numpy, Matplotlib, Scipy, etc.
     - Coding tools: Anaconda & Pycharm & Notebook.